905timur/RedditCommentScraper/README.md

 # RedditCommentScraper v1.0

-This Python script scrapes all comments of any given Reddit user and saves them to a text file in the same directory.
+This Python script scrapes the entire history of any Reddit user and saves it to a text file in the same directory.

 **-SYSTEM CONFIGURATION-**